brizik/TESTING/README.md

 documentation of testing activites

 A Use Case can consist of more Test Cases.

-A Test Case consists of more Components.
+A Test Case can consist of more Components.

+A Component is the smallest element in the testing structure that refers to the specific part of the code (dialog, compact dialog, screen) that can be easily modified.

 naming convention: